 Have you started a company that's ready to take on a huge challenge?
 Do you have a compelling business plan that's ready to take off?
 Are you ready to put your ideas to the test and change the future?

-Eligibility: A young person aged 18 to 30 by 1 July 2025, leading a for-profit organization or project that is advancing the SDGs.
+Eligibility: A young person aged 15 to 30 by 1 July 2026, leading a for-profit organization or venture that is advancing the SDGs.
 The young leader can be any C-level position or Founder.

 Prize: $10,000 USD equity-free grant.

-Exclusion: Organizations with secured funding or investment of $250,000 USD or more.
+Exclusion: Organizations with secured external funding or investment of $250,000 USD or more.

 Non-profits are the backbone of community action and support.